Facial Action Coding System: Other letter modifiers

-There are other modifiers present in F.A.C.S. codes for emotional expressions, such as "R" which represents an action that occurs on the right side of the face and "L" for actions which occur on the left.
+There are other modifiers present in FACS codes for emotional expressions, such as "R" which represents an action that occurs on the right side of the face and "L" for actions which occur on the left.
 An action which is unilateral (occurs on only one side of the face) but has no specific side is indicated with a "U" and an action which is bilateral but has a stronger side is indicated with an "A" for "asymmetric".